Locality-aware parallel block-sparse matrix-matrix multiplication using the Chunks and Tasks programming model

 Algorithms based on dense matrix-matrix multiplication are generally considered attractive because of the existence of efficient linear algebra libraries, e.g.~\cite{Goto-matrix-mul, whaley04}, and parallelization through e.g.~Cannon's algorithm or SUMMA~\cite{summa}.
-Parallel sparse and block-sparse matrix-matrix multiplication has received less attention and is harder to implement, particularly when the nonzero pattern is not known in advance.
-Nevertheless, several parallel sparse matrix-matrix multiplication implementations have been presented.
-Several implementations assume some a priori knowledge about the sparsity structure and use that knowledge to improve performance~\cite{conquest-sparsematrix,Challacombe-sparsematrix, onetep-sparsematrix,WeberEtAlMidpointMmul2015}.
-Here, we will focus on the general case where no a priori knowledge about the structure is assumed.
-Recent such implementations are first employing a random permutation of the rows and columns of the matrix to destroy any structure in the sparsity pattern and \emph{decrease} data locality~\cite{BulucGilbert2012, Borstnik2014}.
+Parallel sparse and block-sparse matrix-matrix multiplication has received less attention and represents a greater challenge, particularly when the nonzero pattern is not known in advance.
+Nevertheless, several parallel sparse matrix-matrix multiplication methods have been presented.
+Several methods assume some a priori knowledge about the input matrix sparsity structure and use that knowledge to improve performance~\cite{conquest-sparsematrix,Challacombe-sparsematrix, onetep-sparsematrix,WeberEtAlMidpointMmul2015}.
+Other methods require beforehand knowledge of the computational pattern or the sparsity structure of the output matrix, requiring a preparatory symbolic multiplication step before the actual parallel computation can start~\cite{Akbudak2014, Ballard2016}.
+Here, we will focus on the general case where no a priori knowledge about the structure is assumed, and no symbolic multiplication step is needed.
+Recent methods for this general case are first employing a random permutation of the rows and columns of the matrix to destroy any structure in the sparsity pattern and \emph{decrease} data locality~\cite{BulucGilbert2012, Borstnik2014}.
 The goal of this maneuver is to obtain about the same density of nonzero elements everywhere in the matrix.
 Then, a static distribution of work and data is used in the same way as for dense matrices, but with the local block-block multiplies replaced by sparse products.